Henry de Nassau, Lord Overkirk: Legacy

+And although he played an important role in the final years of his life, it is also said that his failing health left him with little strength.
+During the intense debate on whether the French positions along the Yse should be attacked on 18 August 1705, Overkirk, for example, took the time to take a nap, and during the Battle of Oudenaarde, he was too weak to leave his coach.

+Jan Willem Wijn described Ouwerkerk as representative of many generals of his time: "personally brave, but unfit to command an army."

 Family

 The future Lord Overkirk married Frances van Aerssen van Sommelsdijck (died 1720), daughter of Cornelius, Lord of Sommelsdijk, at The Hague on 2 October 1667.
 They had eight children, including five sons, of whom two married and had children.